Chromatic Aberration correction not displayed

 One idea: we could try to derive the correction parameters from the preview/navigation window, which has the full image size.
 But then this image might be too low resolution to get a good fit...

-#6 Updated by Mistrz Pan almost 7 years ago
+#6 Updated by Mistrz Pan about 7 years ago

 I think it also considers version 1.1.4.
 But for me it appears as colourful error block with message in console: